aandrew-me/tgpt/SEARCH_SETUP.md

 # Web Search Setup for TGPT

-The search functionality provides two modes:
+The search functionality provides three modes:
 - `-f` (find) - One-shot search with query optimization and confirmation
 - `-if` (interactive find) - Interactive search session
+- `-ia` (interactive alias) - Interactive shell mode with aliases and functions

 This integrates Google Custom Search API with AI-powered content synthesis and query optimization.